Woodland Improvement Grant

 Once you have submitted your Forestry Grant Scheme capital claim at any time of the year, then our processing, including inspections, will take place immediately.

-For all Woodland Improvement Grant claims, we will aim to carry out the inspection and process the result (either payment to you or feedback to you about meeting the minimum standards) within Forestry Commission Scotland's claims payment timeframes that will be developed within our customer charter.
+For all Woodland Improvement Grant claims, we will aim to carry out the inspection and process the result (either payment to you or feedback to you about meeting the minimum standards) within Scottish Forestry's claims payment timeframes that will be developed within our customer charter.

 We will let you know the results of our inspection as soon as it has been completed.
 We will tell you if you have not met the minimum standards, the implications of this and what should happen next.